 Reasons That You Will Hate an Electric Smoker

-When things get cold outside it is really hard for an electric smoker to get to the right temperature.
+When things get cold outside it is really hard for cheap electric smokers to get to the right temperature.
 The heating elements on these things can only put out so much heat…and remember, these are designed for Low and Slow.
 If you want these smokers to suddenly turn into High Heat generators to compensate for freezing outside temperatures then you will will be disappointed.

-Think twice before you plan on cooking your Christmas turkey on an electric smoker.
+Think twice before you plan on cooking your Christmas turkey on a thin, inexpensive electric smoker.
 Many folks have found out the hard way that this is an easy route to ruining a holiday meal.

 Watch Out for Rain

 Another enemy of an electric smoker is rain.
 Simply put, electricity and water are not a good combination and many times a slight drizzle will cause these smokers to trip a GFCI or throw a breaker.